-6. Engineer's documentation
+7. Engineer's documentation on GitHub

-Real engineering is about learning or creating a solution and sharing with a community to bring the whole idea a step further.
-In addition to designing and programming the vehicle, teams are asked to provide online artifacts presenting their engineering progress and the final result.
+Real engineering is about creating a solution and communicating or sharing the idea with others to bring the whole idea a step further.
+In addition to designing and programming the vehicle, teams must provide documentation that presents their engineering progress, the final vehicle design and final vehicle source code.
+This documentation must be uploaded to the GitHub public repository, and a hardcopy must be submitted at the international final.
+Details about the scoring of the documentation can be found in Appendix C of this document.